helb/jidlobot/README.md

+# 🍔🥓 jidlobot 🍕🍄

-> get lunch menus sent to your e-mail/channel
+> get lunch menus sent to your e-mail/groupchat

 ## Installation